+Spaces around separator

+Option

-Option Description Spaces around separator These options define the maximum number of spaces that may appear before and after the separator of name/value pattern fields.
+These options define the maximum number of spaces that may appear before and after the separator of name/value pattern fields.

 Should the settings made in this section also be used by the 'Name/Value Pair' Highlighting Set, apply the changes and switch to page 'Result Options > Highlighting Sets', then press the 'Restore Defaults' button.

+Mer Note

-Note Note Restoring 'Highlighting Sets' defaults will overwrite your manual changes.
+Restoring 'Highlighting Sets' defaults will overwrite your manual changes.

 Therefore, make sure to first export customized Highlighting Sets, then import them again once you've pressed the 'Restore Defaults' button.

-Detection during search/monitoring The detection of new name/value pattern fields is always performed during Autofind.
+Detection during search/monitoring

+The detection of new name/value pattern fields is always performed during Autofind.
 This option determines if such fields shall also be detected during search and monitoring.
 Detected fields may then be assigned to profile specific custom columns.

-This is a default option that can be changed at any time on individual search/monitoring tabs by enabling 📑 or disabling 🔛 the toggle button that appears above the start button.
+This is a default option that can be changed at any time on individual search/monitoring tabs by enabling is or disabling the toggle button that appears above the start button.

 WARNING: Enabling field detection may heavily slow down the search and monitoring process.
 Depending on the data volume to be processed, it may even deteriorate the UI responsiveness.
 You may remedy the latter issue through the following measures.

-Local Files: Decrease the option value "Max. threads for local file search/monitoring" on the same preferences page.
-Containers: Decrease the following option values on the same preferences page.
-"Max. threads for search/monitoring in Docker" "Max. threads for search/monitoring in Kubernetes" Remote files accessed through SSH: Decrease the option value "Maximum connections" on the SSH host in the advance tab within the Host Manager.
-Detection for field selection dialog The detection of new name/value pattern fields is always performed during Autofind.
-The fields discovered in this process are stored temporarily and proposed for selection for the definition of custom columns.
-However, these fields disappear when Retrospective is closed and won't be available when the program is reopened.
-This option determines whether vanished fields should be detected again before a field selection dialog is displayed.
+- Local Files: Decrease the option value "Max. threads for local file search/monitoring" on the same preferences page. - Containers: Decrease the following option values on the same preferences page. - "Max. threads for search/monitoring in Docker" - "Max. threads for search/monitoring in Kubernetes"

+Remote files accessed through SSH: Decrease the option value "Maximum connections" on the SSH host in the advance tab within the Host Manager.

-Option Description Show field assignment dialog Check this box if you want to see a dialog that lets you assign newly detected name/value pattern fields to existing or new custom columns.
+Show field assignment dialog

+Check this box if you want to see a dialog that lets you assign newly detected name/value pattern fields to existing or new custom columns.

 Leave the box unchecked, if a message shall be displayed instead.
 This message will contain a link that leads you to the place where you can add individual fields to existing or new custom columns.